 - Scene and activity detection (indoors/outdoors, “playing soccer”, etc.)

 - Moderating unsafe content (nudity, for example)

 The biggest plus with Rekognition is also the biggest minus — you’ll really struggle to use it with non-AWS services to the point where you’ll just have to give up.

 In sharp contrast to Rekognition, Kairos provides you the AI over an API (the rhyming is unintentional, we swear!), letting you take complete control of your data and servers.
 Kairos pitches itself as a privacy-first service, and is extremely critical of Amazon and other companies colluding with the government (so is ACLU, by the way).

 Kairos works both on images and videos and has all the nice features you’d expect from a modern face recognition API.
 It does some of the astonishing features found in Rekognition, but if you don’t need them and are already managing your data, why bother?!

-For those who are extra paranoid about privacy and don’t even want to send data over the wire for processing, Kairos has an on-premise deployment, but the pricing depends on your use case and can be quite steep.
+Kairos has an on-premise deployment for those who are paranoid about privacy and don’t even want to send data over the wire for processing, Kairos has on-premise deployment, the pricing depends on your use case and can be quite steep.